FOSSBilling/FOSSBilling/GOVERNANCE.md

 Anybody is free to use the core FOSSBilling software within the terms of the [license](https://github.com/FOSSBilling/FOSSBilling/blob/main/LICENSE).
 There are not and never will be any fees for usage, and no special requirements.

-We really appreciate user contributions but if you just want to download, install, and go, then you have the complee freedom to do that.
+We really appreciate user contributions but if you just want to download, install, and go, then you have the complete freedom to do that.

 If you do want to be more involved in the community then the project [GitHub](https://github.com/FOSSBilling/FOSSBilling) page, the [Contribution Guidelines](https://github.com/FOSSBilling/FOSSBilling/blob/main/CONTRIBUTING.md), and [Discord](https://fossbilling.org/discord) are great places to start.
 You can also sponsor the project on [GitHub Sponsors](https://github.com/sponsors/FOSSBilling) or with [Open Collective](https://opencollective.com/fossbilling).